saeenali/testbed-automator/labs/lab1/lab1.md

   restartPolicy: Always
 ```

 Create a `ubuntu-pod.yaml` file with the yaml above.
-Then you can apply the configuration as follows
+Then you can apply the configuration as follows:
 ```bash
 cd labs
 kubectl apply -f ubuntu-pod.yaml